node-red/designs/designs/subflow-to-npm/README.md

 - listing in flow library by crawling npm repository,
 - ...

-Therefore, this design note proposes a method of converting JSON-formatted SUBFLOWubflow nodes into NPM modules.
+Therefore, this design note proposes a method of converting JSON-formatted SUBFLOW nodes into NPM modules.

 ![subflow-to-npm](subflow-to-npm.png)